Junon72/DreamsOnWheels/README.md

 ]
 ```

-Before running the application to test Django it has to be migrated.
+Before running the application to test Django it has to be migrated to initialize it.
 I terminal type:

 `python3 manage.py migrate`